FirelightWP/easy-fancybox/readme.txt

 == Description ==

 Easy FancyBox plugin for WordPress websites gives you a flexible and aesthetic light box solution for just about all media links on your website.
-Easy FancyBox uses the packed FancyBox jQuery extension and is WP 3+ Multi-Site compatible.
-After activation you can find a new section **FancyBox** on your **Settings > Media** admin page where you can manage the plugins options.
+Easy FancyBox uses an updated version of the traditional FancyBox jQuery extension and is WP 3+ Multi-Site compatible.
+After activation you can find a new section **FancyBox** on your **Settings > Media** admin page where you can manage the media light box options.

 After activation, all links to **JPG, GIF and PNG images** are automatically opened in the [FancyBox](http://fancybox.net/) Mac/Gnome-style lightbox that floats over the web page.
-Most options available can be managed with this plugin along with some extra features.

-**Also supports:**
+**FEATURES**

-- All common image types including webp _and_ image maps
+- Supports all common image formats (including webp) _and_ image maps
-- WordPress Galleries
+- Supports WordPress Galleries (option "Link to" must be set to "Media File")
-- NextGEN galleries (see FAQs for instructions)
+- NextGEN galleries (follow instructions in the FAQs)
-- Youtube galleries via Youtube Simple Gallery plugin (see FAQs for instructions)
+- Hosted video on **Youtube**, **Vimeo** _and_ **Dailmotion**
+- PDF files (embed with object tag, in iframe or in external Google Docs Viewer)
-- SWF (Flash) movies
+- SWF (Flash) files
 - SVG media images (thanks to Simon Maillard)
-- Links to **Youtube**, **Vimeo** _and_ **Dailmotion**
-- Hidden inline content
-- iFrames
-- PDF files
+- Media file link and gallery autodetection
+- Allows also showing **Inline HTML content** (see instructions in the FAQs) and **external web pages** (in iFrame)
-- Auto-popup on page load
+- Optionally make a media link popup on page load automatically

-For **advanced options** and **priority support**, there is a **[Pro extension](https://premium.status301.net/downloads/easy-fancybox-pro/)** available.
+- Elastic popup effects
+- Styling options for light box overlay (color and opacity) and window (border size and color)

 See [FAQ's](https://wordpress.org/plugins/easy-fancybox/faq/) for instructions to manage YouTube, Dailymotion and Vimeo movies (and similar services) and tips to make inline content display in a FancyBox overlay.